 Prerequisite: Successful completion of ELEM 694 Introduction to Teaching and Planning The Internship II experience will be a full semester.
 The intern will gradually assume responsibility for planning, teaching, and directing the learning activities of the class, culminating in a minimum of two weeks of full-time classroom teaching.
 Each intern will be supervised by college supervisors and a cooperating teacher(s).
 ELEM 696/Culminating Seminar in Elementary Education Prerequisites: Consultation and approval of the program coordinator Must be taken either (a) during the semester in which the student is registered to take the comprehensive examination; or (b) no more than one semester prior to the anticipated registration for the comprehensive examination.
 Designed to be the culminating seminar for all students in the MEd program.
 The course requires students to articulate, demonstrate, and utilize the knowledge, skills, and dispositions indicative of the integration of previous graduate course work.
-Leadership and advocacy projects such as professional publications, curriculum audits, and other professional contributions are mandatory for successful completion of this course.
-ELEM 697/Independent Study in Elementary Education 3 cr.
-Prerequisite: EDFN 500, 520, or 521 An in-depth study of a topic within the discipline of elementary education involving supervised reading, research, and regular conferences with the faculty adviser.
+Leadership and advocacy projects such as professional publications, curriculum audits, and other professional contributions are mandatory for successful completion of ELEM 697/Independent Study in Elementary Education Prerequisite: EDFN 500, 520, or 521 An in-depth study of a topic within the discipline of elementary education involving supervised reading, research, and regular conferences with the faculty adviser.
 Open only to students matriculated in the elementary education programs.
 ELEM 698/Department Project in Education 3 cr.
 Prerequisite: EDFN 508 A critical independent study of an aspect of education of interest to the student that is explored under faculty guidance.
 Open only to students matriculated in the elementary education programs.
 ELEM 699/Thesis/Creative Project in Education 6 cr.
 Prerequisite: EDFN 508 An original research or creative study under the guidance of a thesis committee.
 Open only to students matriculated in the elementary education programs.
 ELEM 700/Comprehensive Examination: Elementary Education Every candidate for a graduate degree must take a comprehensive examination that requires the candidate to synthesize and apply knowledge acquired throughout the program.
 See page 17 for comprehensive examination requirements.
-EPSY 513/Psychology of Learning 3 cr The psychology of learning is designed to review, analyze, and apply psychological principles as they apply to learning, teaching and educational environments at the secondary school level.
+EPSY 513/Psychology of Learning The psychology of learning is designed to review, analyze, and apply psychological principles as they apply to learning, teaching and educational environments at the secondary school level.
 The course content integrates cognitive, social, physical, and emotional development of learners with a focus on middle and high school settings.
-Through readings, interactive course assignments and class discussion, students will develop a deeper understanding of such elements as information processing, problem solving, motivation, and creation of positive classroom environments.
-EPSY 520/Human Growth and Development 3 cr.
-Prerequisite: Permission of department This course examines the various psychological processes as they develop across the life-span.
-It surveys the major issues in developmental psychology and integrates them using a life-span perspective.
-EPSY 523/Advanced Child and Adolescent Development 3 cr Prerequisite: Permission of department This course is designed to provide practicing and pre-service teachers with opportunities to examine human growth and development issues as they are directly tied to the improvement of instruction and learning in multicultural settings.
-Effective educators possess understanding of, and the abilities to critique and appropriately apply, the most current knowledge base and theories of child growth and development.
-Students in this course will be presented with opportunities to enhance their knowledge base and their critiquing and application skills so as to increase their efficacy in the teaching-learning scenario.
-Students in this course will be required to participate in the professional tasks of consuming, assessing, applying, and/or creating knowledge of "how" students grow and learn.
-Through case analyses, discussions, lectures, role-playing, action research, and group activities, students will apply a variety of theoretical concepts relative to the physical, cognitive, language, and psychosocial development of humans, with emphasis on early childhood through early adolescent youth (PK-8).
-EPSY 524/Adolescent Development and Learning 3 cr.
+Through readings, interactive course assignments and class discussion, students will develop a deeper understanding of such elements as information processing, problem solving, motivation, and creation of positive EPSY 520/Human Growth and Development 3 cr.